 After going through preliminary rounds, the finalists will compete on local Mobile television and the vote will go to the fans.
-In 2013, more than 100,000 people voted, with the group 'AKA' earning the opportunity to sing the National Anthem in front of nearly 40,000 fans.
+In 2014, more nearly 50,000 people voted, with the group 'AKA' earning the opportunity to sing the National Anthem in front of nearly 40,000 fans.

 The annual Wells Fargo Charity run draws thousands to downtown Mobile each November.
 Participants can run a 10k, 5k or try the one-mile fun run, with all three finishing at historic Bienville Square in downtown, near Senior Bowl headquarters on Dauphin St.